 Source: Apple SEC Filings

 - For all possible reasons Inventories are believed to be sold within 1 year, hence, they are recorded as current assets.
 However, sometimes the Company does not receive expected orders and hence they could not use the inventory.
-Such unused inventory may become a liability for the Company as they will incur storage costs and other related costs to maintain the inventory for it to be useful.
+Such unused inventory may become a liability for the Company as it will incur storage costs and other related costs to maintain the inventory for it to be useful.

 - Some inventories for example Agriculture resources have a shelf life.
 After a certain amount of time the inventory becomes stale and obsolete and could not be used for further manufacture, such shelf life is usually less than 1 year more so making it be recorded as a current asset.
 The Company will have to dispose of off such inventory if it is not used within the shelf life period thus incurring losses.
 Thus, the Company cannot maintain a huge inventory due to storage cost and shelf life.